Caswell County, North Carolina: Reconstruction era

 In January 1868, thirteen African American delegates representing 19 majority-Black counties attended the state's constitutional convention in Raleigh.
 They were North Carolina's first Black Caucus.
 Their members included a Republican legislator from Caswell County named Wilson Carey.
-At the convention, he spoke out against Conservative proposals to attract white immigrants to North Carolina.
-Carey felt the focus should instead be on African American North Carolinians who had built up the state.
+At the convention, he opposed a Conservative proposal to increase white immigration, arguing that the focus should remain on African American North Carolinians whose labor "built up the State to where it was."

-The 1868 constitutional convention passed resolutions that included the abolition of slavery, the adoption of universal male suffrage, the removal of property and religious qualifications for voting and office holding, and the establishment of a uniform public school system.
+The 1868 constitutional convention passed resolutions abolishing slavery, adopting universal male suffrage, removing property and religious qualifications for voting and office holding, and establishing a uniform public school system.
 Because the convention gave North Carolina a new constitution in 1868 that protected the rights of African Americans, the state was readmitted to the Union that same year on July 4 upon ratification of the Fourteenth Amendment.

+In 1869, the Republican-controlled General Assembly ratified the Fifteenth Amendment.
+Ensuring the right to vote regardless of race, color, or previous condition of servitude, the Fifteenth Amendment became a part of the U.S. Constitution in February 1870.
+In that year's U.S. census, African Americans represented approximately 59 percent of Caswell County's population.
+Over a span of roughly four years, from December 1865 to February 1870, they had gained constitutional protections of freedom and voting rights, as well as access to employment, public accommodations, land, and political participation.

-Enfranchising African Americans with the right to vote in elections was anathema to county and statewide Conservative Party members.
-This was not only due to their white supremacy but also because it threatened their power.
-Their animosity toward white and Black Republicans had begun to skyrocket when Republican gubernatorial candidate William W. Holden endorsed universal male suffrage at the party's state convention in March 1867.
+County and statewide Conservatives vehemently opposed Black enfranchisement, seeing it as a threat to their power and the perceived racial hierarchy.
+Their hostility had intensified when Republican gubernatorial candidate William W. Holden endorsed universal male suffrage at the party's state convention in March 1867.

 The suffrage resolution's passage and Holden's victory in 1868 substantially added to the continuing friction.
-This growing tension helped make Caswell County and the region a hotbed of Ku Klux Klan activity that same year.
-African Americans and their supporters in the area were subsequently subjected to a heinous campaign of violence, intimidation, and murder to prevent them from voting.
+This growing animosity helped make Caswell County and the region a hotbed of Ku Klux Klan activity.
+African Americans and their supporters in the area were subsequently subjected to a campaign of violence, intimidation, and murder to prevent them from voting.